4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Experiments

 \subsection{Interactive Object Removal using strokes}

-Our method enables users to perform interactive object editing using strokes.
-As Fig.~\ref{fig:video_editing} shows, the user simply annotates the desired editing object on a reference frame of the original videos(Row 1).
-After set a editing operation (e.g., removal), this operation can be propagated to the whole scenes.
+Our method enables users to perform interactive object-level editing with strokes.
+As Fig.~\ref{fig:video_editing} shows, the user simply annotates the target object on a reference frame of the original videos(Row 1).
+After constructing the editing command (\textit{e.g.}, removal), this operation can be propagated to the whole scenes.
 Compared with N3F~\cite{tschernezki2022neural}, our method can achieve clean and continuous removal effects, whereas N3F leaves obvious artifacts.
+Since ISRF\cite{goel2023interactive} cannot edit dynamic scenes and NeuPhysics\cite{qiao2022NeuPhysics }'s code on editing module is not available, we make no comparison with them.

-Our proposed 4D-Editor can remove arbitrary objects in dynamic NeRF by using different queries to match with semantic feature fields, while maintaining spatial-temporal consistency in rest regions as shown in Fig.~\ref{fig:remove_different_parts}.
+Our proposed 4D-Editor can remove arbitrary objects in dynamic NeRF by applying different queries to match with semantic fields, while maintaining spatial-temporal consistency in rest regions as shown in Fig.~\ref{fig:remove_different_parts}.
 Moreover, 4D-Editor also enables users to edit multiple objects, such as deleting the women, recoloring, and shifting the balloon simultaneously, as demonstrated in Fig.~\ref{fig:head}, which is achieved by constructing multiple queries and editing commands at one time.